ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Neuropath/2nd Level/Psychic Ward.md

 - **Duration**:
 	- 5 turns.
 - **Effects**:
-	- You grant an ally within range [[Ward]] for the duration of the psycast.
+	- You grant an ally within range [[Ward]] for the duration of this psycast.
 - **Upcasting**:
 	- You cannot upcast this psycast.